 That afternoon one of the ladies from the office called me up to her desk and handed me an envelope with another $300 in cash.

 Later in the week I arrived back at Hangar 6 and dropped off the truck with the overhauled CF-700s locked inside.
 It was after one in the morning, so I just hopped on my bicycle and rode back home to crash out.
-My dad, who had worked midnights my whole life, was off that night and when I got home he was up and watching some old black & white late night movie.
+My dad, who had worked midnights my whole life, was off that night and when I got home he was up and watching some old black and white late night movie.
 He said that Bob had called earlier and left a message for me to take the next day off and stay broke.
 Dad had no idea what that meant and I didn’t bother to show him the wad of leftover cash in my pocket.
 I just stashed it away for college in the fall.
 It would come in handy.

 NEXT: Part 5, Yellow wing bolt guck.